vishalbelsare/vale-server/website/versioned_docs/version-1.0.0/style.md

 The most general extension point is `existence`.
 As its name implies, it looks for the "existence" of particular tokens.

-These tokens can be anything from simple phrases (as in the above example) to complex regular expressions&mdash;e.g., [the number of spaces between sentences](https://github.com/testthedocs/vale-styles/blob/master/18F/Spacing.yml) and [the position of punctuation after quotes](https://github.com/testthedocs/vale-styles/blob/master/18F/Quotes.yml).
+These tokens can be anything from simple phrases (as in the above example) to complex regular expressions&mdash;for example, [the number of spaces between sentences](https://github.com/testthedocs/vale-styles/blob/master/18F/Spacing.yml) and [the position of punctuation after quotes](https://github.com/testthedocs/vale-styles/blob/master/18F/Quotes.yml).

 You may define the tokens as elements of lists named either `tokens` (shown above) or `raw`.
 The former converts its elements into a word-bounded,